PLEASE NOTE!

 Lamium Syn.
 Lamiastrum galeobdolon subsp.
 Argentatum 'Herman's Pride' NCG 439 Lamium Syn.
 Lamiastrum galeobdolon subsp.
 Argentatum 'Herman's Pride'

-Variegated Yellow Archangel 'Herman's Pride'
+Variegated Yellow Archangel 'Hermann's Pride'

 A small, variegated nettle with spikes of yellow flowers.
 A good choice for woodland planting or at the front of shady borders.